 A beautiful roasted chicken deserves something equally delicious to serve alongside.
 My favorites are:

-Mashed Potatoes (here’s a Mashed Potato recipe for two)
+Mashed Potatoes with Easy Gravy (here’s a Mashed Potato recipe for two)

 Roasted Broccoli—prep it while your chicken is cooking and then pop it in the oven while the chicken is resting